-SUB-SECTOR NAME WILD GAME HARVESTING SCOPE OF WORK A wild game animal is an animal that has not been owned, controlled, herded, penned or confined prior to shooting.
-This sector includes licensed wild game harvesters and mobile depots which harvest wild game such as kangaroos, wallaby, pigs, goats, deer, rabbits, hares and brushtail possums for both pet food and human consumption, and for a limited export market.
+Sub-Sector Name Wild Game Harvesting Scope of Work A wild game animal is an animal that has not been owned, controlled, herded, penned or confined prior to shooting.
+This sector includes licensed wild game harvesters and mobile depots that harvest wild game such as kangaroos, wallaby, pigs, deer, rabbits, hares and brushtail possums for both pet food and human consumption, and for a limited export market.
 This sector does not include farmed game.
-ENTERPRISES For the most part, wild game harvesters are individual operators who cover broad geographical areas such as western Queensland, Northern Territory, western NSW, northern SA and WA.
-The 'depots' are mobile chillers which receive shot game and transport the product to processors.
+Enterprises For the most part, wild game harvesters are individual operators who cover broad geographical areas such as western Queensland, Northern Territory, western NSW, northern SA and WA.
+The 'depots' are mobile chillers that receive shot game and transport the product to processors.

-13 IbisWorld Meat, Poultry and Smallgoods Wholesaling in Australia: Market Research Report
+15 IBISWorld, Meat, Poultry and Smallgoods Wholesaling in Australia: Market Research Report

-SUB-SECTOR NAME POULTRY PROCESSING SCOPE OF WORK Companies in the industry process live poultry (including chickens, ducks and turkeys) into cuts and value-added products.
+Sub-Sector Name Poultry Processing Scope of Work Companies in the industry process live poultry (including chickens, ducks and turkeys) into cuts and value-added products.
 Industry operations begin when live poultry is purchased for processing (usually aged between five and eight weeks) and includes abattoir operation, dressing, frozen poultry manufacturing, poultry meat manufacturing and poultry packing.
 The industry's involvement ends at the initial point of sale of poultry products.
-ENTERPRISES The four largest industry enterprises account for a little over 65% of industry revenue.
+Enterprises The four largest industry enterprises account for a little over 65 per cent of industry revenue.
 Market share concentration has been increasing significantly since the early 1980s due to the continual development and growth in size of the major industry players.
 The industry is largely dominated by two larger companies (Inghams Australia and Baiada Poultry).
-GEOGRAPHICAL LOCATION Baiada operates eight processing plants and Inghams operates seven processing plants.
+Geographical Location Baiada operates eight processing plants, and Inghams operates seven processing plants.
 These, along with several medium to small-size operators, are mostly located in regional areas of Australia.
-AUTOMATION AND DIGITISATION Investment in the automation of processing plants, and the ensuing economies of scale, have contributed to ongoing industry rationalisation.
-14
+Automation and Digitisation Investment in the automation of processing plants, and the ensuing economies of scale, have contributed to ongoing industry rationalisation.
+16